jetspiking/Pimage/README.md

 _Windows_

 Double click the .exe, no extra steps required.
+If the application doesn't launch, navigate to the executable directory in commandprompt instead and launch it from there, you will then see a debug log which describes the issue.
+Most of the time this is due to .net core runtime missing.

 _Mac and Linux_